 If you think you're eligible for help, and you want to take part in the Green Deal, discuss this when you get your home assessed for Green Deal improvements.

 Talk to your chosen Green Deal provider when you agree a plan.
 They will contact the energy companies for you, access any discounts you're eligible for, and take this off the total cost of your plan.
+Ask the provider if they have Eco funding available - it's becoming rarer that many do.

 Who is eligible for Eco subsidies?

-There's wads of free cash on offer to people on certain benefits to install free loft or cavity wall insulation, plus help to pay for boiler repairs, or a new boiler.
+There's potentially wads of free cash on offer to people on certain benefits to install free loft or cavity wall insulation, plus help to pay for boiler repairs, or a new boiler.

 For example, someone living in a private home on Income Support could be eligible for Government help to pay energy bills during winter, plus the following help from energy companies: